eda-ricercatore/gulyas-scripts/notes/python.md

 + concurrent computing
 	\cite[Chapter 6, section on "Using Generators and Coroutines," pp. 108]{Beazley2009}:

 Advantages of using generators and coroutines together are:
 + memory efficiency
 	\cite[Chapter 6, section on "Using Generators and Coroutines," pp. 107]{Beazley2009}:
 	- No usage of temporary lists or large data structures.

+Notes about using recursive functions to carry out recursion:
++ The (current) maximum recursion depth is indicated by **sys.getrecursionlimit()**, which can be modified with **sys.setrecursionlimit()**
+	\cite[Chapter 6, section on "Recursion," pp. 112]{Beazley2009}.
+	- Setting the maximum recursion depth beyond "stack size limits enforced by the host operating system" has no effect.
++ "When the maximum recursion depth is exceeded, a **RuntimeError** exception is raised"
+	\cite[Chapter 6, section on "Recursion," pp. 112]{Beazley2009}.